 Legislation for non-biological parenting differs greatly between countries, Raechel says, which means that experiences are correspondingly varied as well.

-“In the United States, laws also differ among states, which can cause a bit of confusion,” she said.
+“In the United States, laws also differ among states, which can cause a bit of confusion,” she says.

 “In Australia, we have comparatively more rights when it comes to non-biological parenting – and importantly, the laws are Federal and therefore uniform across the country.”